binkley/ddd-visualization-experiment/README.md

 ## CLI

+The library built by this project is usable by you directly in your projects.
+You can also use the command line tool to process CML model files into several output formats.

-This example project also contains a `jar` that can be used from a CLI.
-To use it, you can build the project using any IDE, and use the generated `jar`.
-The available arguments are:
+To use the jar, you can build the project using any IDE, and use the generated `jar`.
+It accepts these command line flags:

 ```
- -f,--file <arg>       CML file
+ -f,--file <arg>       CML file [mandatory]
- -o,--output <arg>     output folder
+ -o,--output <arg>     output folder [default: src-gen]
  -p,--template <arg>   freemarker template
- -t,--type <arg>       type of generator
+ -t,--type <arg>       type of generator [mandatory]
 ```

-The `file` and `type` arguments are mandatory.
-If you don't specify an `output` it uses `src-gen` folder.

 The `type` of generators available are: